dotnet/docs-maui/docs/user-interface/controls/listview.md

 </ListView>
 ```

 Inside the <xref:Microsoft.Maui.Controls.ViewCell>, layout can be managed by any .NET MAUI layout.
 In this example, layout is managed by a <xref:Microsoft.Maui.Controls.Grid>.
-The <xref:Microsoft.Maui.Controls.Grid> contains an `Image` object, and two <xref:Microsoft.Maui.Controls.Label> objects, that all bind to properties of the `Monkey` class.
+The <xref:Microsoft.Maui.Controls.Grid> contains an <xref:Microsoft.Maui.Controls.Image> object, and two <xref:Microsoft.Maui.Controls.Label> objects, that all bind to properties of the `Monkey` class.

 The following screenshot shows the result of templating each item in the list: